FrogboyMV/Magic/README.md

   * **Skill Id** - Skill that is learned form this item.
   * **Essence Type** - Essence type required to learn this skill.
   * **Essence Required** - Required amount of essence this skill needs to be learned.
 Low level spells won't need much essence to learn.
 High level skills will need a lot.
 This allows you to ensure that players don't just kill weak creatures to learn their spells.

+## Terms of Use

+This plugin can be used in commercial or non-commercial projects.
+You also have my permission to write and share plugins that add to or extend the functionality of this plugin.
+While not required, if you use this in a commercial game, a free copy of the game would be nice as I put a lot of work into this and would love to see how you used it in your game.

+Credit Frogboy in your work.

+## Changelog

+* Version 0.9 - Beta release